UA-NASA-Robotics/Pozyx/PozyxWrapper_Final/PozyxWrapperINO/PozyxWrapper_README.txt

 the main driver code simple and clean.
 Everything is object-oriented, hence the driver code should primarily consist of function calls.
 The constructor will boot the Pozyx system (i.e. PozyxWrapper Poz; )

+  Keep in mind that a lot of the calculations/code have been either taken from previous renditions of the Pozyx setup, and that I do not take credit for all of the code written. -Alex

 =======================
 === Included files: ===